 Build an Interactive Python Web App with Streamlit

-A brief guide to building and deploying an interactive Python web app on Streamlit Cloud.
+A step-by-step guide to building and deploying an interactive Python web app using Streamlit, including updated hosting options for 2026.

 What is Streamlit?